 Regis University publishes this Fire Safety Report as part of its annual Clery Act compliance.
-This report contains information regarding the fire safety practices and standards for Regis University that includes statistics pertaining to Residential Housing concerning the number of fires, the cause of each fire, the number of injures, and the value of the property damage caused by a fire.
+This report contains information regarding the fire safety practices and standards for Regis University that includes statistics pertaining to Residential Housing concerning the number of fires, the cause of each fire, the number of injuries, and the value of the property damage caused by a fire.
 This report is available in the Campus Safety Office and a copy may be obtained by requesting a copy from the Department of Campus Safety (303) 458-4122 or at safety@regis.edu.

 A fire is defined as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.
 If a fire occurs in a Regis University building, community members should immediately call 911 (to report the fire.
-Subsequent calls are to be to the Department of Campus Safety at (303) 458-4122 (4122 on a campus phone), community members are helpful when they report fires that have been extinguished for the purposes of including those fires in the fire statistics.
+Subsequent calls should be made to the Department of Campus Safety at (303) 458-4122 (4122 on a campus phone) for details of the fire.
+Community members are encouraged to report fires that have that have not been reported and have been extinguished for the purposes of evaluating if those fires should be included in the University's fire statistics.

-Regis University maintains compliance of the fire and life-safety standards in all buildings in accordance with the National Fire Protection Association (NFPA) 72 regulations.
-The compliance involves annual inspections of all fire detection systems (smoke detectors, heat sensors, horn strobe devices, etc.) and fire protection systems (sprinkler systems, fire extinguishers, kitchen hood systems, etc.).
-In addition to fire inspections, emergency evacuation drills are conducted with sufficient frequency to familiarize occupants with fire drill procedures.
+Regis University maintains compliance with the fire and life-safety standards in all buildings in accordance with the National Fire Protection Association (NFPA) 72 regulations.
+Compliance involves annual inspections of all fire detection (smoke detectors, heat sensors, horn strobe devices, etc.) and suppression (sprinkler systems, fire extinguishers, kitchen hood systems, etc.) systems.
+In addition to fire inspections, emergency evacuation drills are conducted with sufficient frequency to familiarize occupants with successful fire drill procedures.
+As of March 2023, the existing "Fire Captain Program" was reformatted and retitled "Emergency Coordinator Program" in accordance with Denver Fire Department recommendation and procedure.
+This program designates and trains at least one competent person in every Regis department who can take the lead on general safety and during emergencies.
+This program spans both the Northwest Denver Campus as well as the Thornton campus.

-The University completed unannounced fire drill evacuation exercises from October 5, 2021 to October 12, 2021 between 8:30 am to 3:00 pm to ensure that all facilities located on the Northwest Denver Campus conducted a fire drill.
+The University completed unannounced fire drill evacuation exercises from October 5th, 2022, to January 26th, 2023 between 8:30 am to 5:00 pm to ensure that each facility located on the Northwest Denver and Thornton campuses conducted a successful evacuation drill in under six minutes.
 Additional unscheduled evacuations were conducted in each facility throughout the year due to fire alarms in the facilities.
 The full procedures that students and staff should follow in case of a fire are listed in this report.